 If a dog is not utilized as a breeding dog due to a failed clearance by 2 years old, or for ANY reason by the time they are 3 years of age.
 The guardian home would be responsible to pay $3,000 total.
 This includes the $500 deposit of which, otherwise, would have been returned to you at the end of her breeding career. there is also the option to have the dog replaced by another one of our dogs in need of a Guardian Home as needed.

-We currently have a few girls available for Guardian homes and we have a need to reserve Guardian homes for the near future.
+We may have a need to reserve Guardian homes now or for the near future.

 Please let us know if you are interested for more details